vbaconnet-ledger/developer-portal/_docs/transport/node-electron-hid.md

         </tr>
         <tr>
             <td><a href="https://github.com/LedgerHQ/ledgerjs/tree/master/packages/hw-transport-node-hid">@ledgerhq/hw-transport-node-hid</a></td>
-            <td colspan="2">It provides you with all the methods to interact with your Ledger with an HID connexion.</td>
+            <td colspan="2">It provides you with all the methods to interact with your Nano with an HID connexion.</td>
         </tr>
     </tbody>
 </table>